MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 #### Automatic Expand

-Automatic expand mean it will always expand that navigation property, it's like automatic select, we will add a $expand in the query, so it will expand even if there is a `$select` which does not contain automatic epxand property.
+Automatic expand mean it will always expand that navigation property, it's like automatic select, we will add a $expand in the query, so it will expand even if there is a `$select` which does not contain automatic expand property.

 ### Model Bound Fluent APIs